Line Flow based SLAM: Line Flow Tracking

-\textbf{Line segment prediction based on 2D and 3D coherence.} Line segment prediction using 2D coherence is performed for all the frames.
+\textbf{Line segment prediction based on both 2D and 3D coherence.} Line segment prediction using 2D coherence is performed for all the frames.
 This prediction is useful when 3D line segments are not stable (e.g., during the initialization of a line flow).
-However, 2D motion can also be unreliable due to large displacement.
+However, 2D motion might be unreliable due to large displacement.
 Fortunately, line segment prediction using 3D coherency is helpful for improving the accuracy since camera trajectories are usually smooth.
 In general, a long line segment potentially indicates accurate line directions.
-To integrate these two kinds of prediction results, we fuse them using a length weighting operation:
+Therefore, we integrate the two types of prediction results via a length-based weighting operation: